Sharing is caring!

 - Bake for an additional 15 to 20 minutes or until the topping is almost set.

 - Remove from the oven.
-Immediately sprinkle the remaining chocolate chips over top.
+Immediately sprinkle the remaining chocolate chips over the top.
 Return to oven for 1 minute to melt the chips.

 - Remove from the oven.
-Gently spread melted chips over top.
+Gently spread melted chips over the top.
 Sprinkle with nuts, lightly pressing them into the chocolate.

-- NOTE: Watch your time and be sure to cut into bars as directed, before cooling completely.
-The crust becomes quite firm and it is difficult to cut through when fully chilled.
+- NOTE: Watch your time and be sure to cut into bars as directed before cooling completely.
+The crust becomes quite firm, and it is difficult to cut through when fully chilled.

 - Serve and enjoy!